-Sayeret Matkal is also the primary unit dedicated to hostage rescue missions within Israeli soil.
-Sayeret Matkal has been assisted on occasion by other Israeli units such as the elite Sayeret Tzanhanim, Flotilla 13, and Sayeret Golani.
-During periods of war, this unit is tasked with the riskiest intelligence gathering operations, a function it has reportedly accomplished successfully on numerous occasions.
-It is directly subordinate to the IDF’s Directorate of Military Intelligence.
+In addition to its counter-terrorism duties, Sayeret Matkal is the primary unit responsible for hostage rescue operations within Israel.
+They have been known to work in conjunction with other elite Israeli units such as Sayeret Tzanhanim, Flotilla 13, and Sayeret Golani.
+During the war, they are tasked with the most high-stakes intelligence-gathering operations, a mission they have reportedly executed with distinction.
+The unit is directly under the IDF’s Directorate of Military Intelligence.

 Selection and training